- ICH GCP

 Key Exclusion Criteria:

-- Known contraindications or sensitivity to the use of any of the study treatment(s) or their components, or any other medication required by the protocol.
+- Known contraindications or sensitivity to the use of any of the investigational product(s) or their components, or any other medication required by the protocol.

-- Ocular surgical interventions within 6 months prior to Visit 1 or during the study.
+- Ocular surgical intervention within 6 months prior to Visit 1 or during the study.

-- Ocular conditions that, in the opinion of the investigator, could affect the subject's safety or study parameters.
+- Any ocular condition that, in the opinion of the investigator, may compromise the subject's safety or study specific parameters.

-- Use of prohibited medications, devices, or treatments as specified in the protocol;
+- Use of any of the prohibited medications or devices as specified in the study protocol.

 - Other protocol-defined exclusion criteria may apply.